shabin5785/Udemy-React/redux.md

 - in a contianer if the state passed ever changes, the container rerender.

 - in backedn, redux generates a state object (using store), we add data to it using reducers and then link this to react to be displayed.

+-action and action creators are responsible for changing the state